 A sturdy tripod

 Please note - due to the coastal locations, specific tide times and dates are crucial factors to be aware of when deciding which date you visit each location.
-The times listed above are are recommended for visiting 2 out of the three locations on a single day.
-The date listed is the optimum date for visiting either Burnham on Sea or Weston at twilight.
+The dates listed above are are recommended for visiting 2 out of the three locations on a single day.
+The dates listed are the optimum dates for visiting either Burnham on Sea or Weston at twilight.

 Ticket prices for this event include a £2 carbon offsetting charge.
 For more information click here.